-I’m delighted to say that my new book, Lifelines, was published last week, nearly twenty-five years after my wife, Julia, and I arrived in Prespa in northern Greece with the aim of radically changing our lives.
-All we had to go on at the time was the book about the region that had convinced us it was the place we should move to after reading it over too much wine one evening in our apartment in London.
-Showing up here, of course, was just the beginning of our journey, because the far greater, challenging and more rewarding one was the journey into a place and its community of people and wild species as we tried to make a home for ourselves in this crossroads landscape of mountains and lakes shared by three countries: Greece, Albania and North Macedonia.
+I first wrote this post in May of 2025 when my new book, Lifelines, had just been published, so I thought I would update a few things now that the US edition and the UK paperback are out as well.
+The story, of course, remains the same.
+The book was released nearly twenty-five years after my wife, Julia, and I arrived in Prespa in northern Greece with the aim of radically changing our lives.
+All we had to go on at the time was a book about the region that had convinced us it was the place we should move to after reading it over too much wine one evening in our apartment in London.
+Showing up here, of course, was just the beginning of our journey, because the far greater, more challenging and much richer one was the journey into a place and its community of people and wild species as we tried to make a home for ourselves in this crossroads landscape of mountains and lakes shared by three countries: Greece, Albania and North Macedonia.
 Not in our wildest dreams did we ever imagine we might still be here all this time later, but it seems that books can, and do, fundamentally change our lifelines.

 This is a book of homecoming.
 It’s a story about the people of these mountains, the rare pelicans nesting on the lakes, the borders that divide the waters and the brown bears that forage in the valley behind our house.
 It’s a story of incredible generosity and welcome, having arrived here with overloaded rucksacks holding everything we thought we might need in these new lives of ours but with absolutely no idea of what would come next on our journey.
 A story, ultimately, of a shared world.
 And because it’s a shared world, this book isn’t just about the move we made to a mountain village above these ancient lakes, but brings together other home places and stories of shelter and resilience from across the planet.
 At a time when the climate and biodiversity crises are undermining the stability of the single sphere we share, it’s about the ways in which the lifelines of the world hold together the greater home of us all.